olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 This shows that I can be a bit stubborn and sometimes need to learn something for myself to actually understand and take i seriously.
-Although often advantageous, this mindset definetly has some drawbacks as well :)
+Although often advantageous, this mindset definitely has some drawbacks as well :)

 I am happy that I exposed myself to something new, made some mistakes and learned from it :)